NLR Dividend: Yield, Schedule, and What to Expect

 Short answer

-NLR's approximate ~2.5% (annual distribution) yield (as of mid-2026) makes it an income-oriented fund.
-It tracks MVIS Global Uranium & Nuclear Energy Index and passes through the dividends of its holdings, typically quarterly, minus a 0.52% expense ratio.
+NLR's approximate ~2.5% (annual distribution) yield (as of mid-2026) makes it an income-oriented fund, about $250 a year on a $10,000 position before tax.
+It tracks MVIS Global Uranium & Nuclear Energy Index and passes through the income its holdings generate, usually quarterly, net of the 0.52% expense ratio.
 If income is your goal, NLR earns its place as a yield-paying core holding.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with VanEck.

 How does the NLR dividend work?

-NLR holds the companies in MVIS Global Uranium & Nuclear Energy Index, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.52% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+NLR holds what is in MVIS Global Uranium & Nuclear Energy Index, collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.52% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 NLR tracks the MVIS Global Uranium & Nuclear Energy Index, holding about 29 companies at a 0.52% expense ratio.
 It mixes uranium miners with nuclear utilities and reactor and component makers, giving it a more balanced, utility-tilted profile than the miner-heavy Global X URA, along with a lower fee and a more meaningful distribution.